Problems downloading fonts or registering

 Installing fonts in Windows

-Windows 7 or Vista
+Windows 10, Windows 8, Windows 7 or Windows Vista

 Right-click on the font and choose Install